Mischievous707/ICRA2025-SUP/README.md

 The connections between Conway nodes represent their navigability.
 The object layer includes object nodes, with attributes like individual descriptions and object images, and the connections between Conway and object nodes reflect spatial relationships.

-Based on our CSTG, we develop an efficient dual-level retrieval strategy for visual target navigation, which leverages VLMs to interpret semantic information and enrich representations.
+Based on our CTSG, we develop an efficient dual-level retrieval strategy for visual target navigation, which leverages VLMs to interpret semantic information and enrich representations.
 We conduct Conway-level and object-level retrieval, coupled with a backtracking search to ensure robustness.